Lum and Abner: Show history

 When the Quaker contract expired, Lauck and Goff continued to broadcast on two Texas stations, WBAP (Fort Worth) and WFAA (Dallas).
 In 1933, The Ford Dealers of America became their sponsor for approximately a year.
 Horlicks Malted Milk, the 1934-37 sponsor, offered a number of promotional items, including almanacs and fictional Pine Ridge newspapers.
 During this period, the show was broadcast on Chicago's WGN (AM), one of the founding members of the Mutual Broadcasting System.
 Effective July 1, 1935, the program was also carried on WLW (Cincinnati, Ohio), KNX (Los Angeles, California), and KFRC (San Francisco, California).
 Along with The Lone Ranger, Lum and Abner was one of Mutual's most popular programs.
 In 1936, Dick Huddleston of Waters petitioned the United States Post Office to change the town's name to Pine Ridge.
-Postum cereal sponsored Lum and Abner in 1938-40, before Alka-Seltzer picked up the duo.
+Postum beverage sponsored Lum and Abner in 1938-40, before Alka-Seltzer picked up the duo.
 Miles Laboratories, manufacturers of Alka-Seltzer and One-A-Day Vitamins, became the longest-running sponsor, backing the program from 1941 until 1948.
 Over the course of its life, Lum and Abner appeared on all four major radio networks: NBC, Mutual, CBS and ABC (formerly NBC Blue).

 In 1948, the show changed from a 15-minute "comedic soap opera" to a 30-minute self-contained show.
 New writers were added, including Flying Tiger ace Robert T. Smith, along with an orchestra and a live audience.
 The new format was unpopular and the series came off the air in 1950.
 Lauck and Goff experimented with other formats during the hiatus, finally changing back to a 15-minute, Monday-Friday show on ABC in 1953, but the revived show was discontinued the following year due to competition from television and Goff's failing health (Goff would eventually recover and continue making media appearances well into the 1960s).
 The duo twice made attempts to transition to television, but neither effort was picked up by a television network.